ponder-sh/ponder/.changeset/smart-teachers-cheat.md

 ---
-"@ponder/core": minor
+"@ponder/core": patch
 ---

-Updated internal checkpoint logic to eliminate costly SQL queries, which led to a 30-50% speed up for a key query.
+Added a `checkpoint` column to the internal `logs` table, which speeds up the internal `getEvents` query by ~6x.
+Apps with many contracts will see the greatest gains.